-Get those tousled, beachy waves, or the texture that you get in your hair after a day at the beach, but without the damage, using this DIY sea salt spray.
+Get those tousled, beachy waves, or the texture that you get in your hair after a day at the beach, without the damage, using this DIY sea salt spray.
 It’s customizable to suit your hair type and the ingredients you have on hand.

-Have you ever noticed that after a day a the beach on the sea or ocean, your hair has a lot more texture?
+Have you ever noticed that after a day at the beach along the sea or ocean, your hair has a lot more texture?
 That’s because the salt from the water helps gives your hair a light hold and texture.

 What is a sea salt spray?

-Sea salt sprays are a type of light hold hairspray that helps replicate the look of your hair after a day at the beach.
+Sea salt sprays are a type of light-hold hairspray that helps replicate the look of your hair after a day at the beach.
 If you love having beachy waves, a sea salt spray is a good way to achieve them.
 It can also help give texture to thinner hair that is normally flat.

 Sea salt sprays work particularly well on straight and wavy hair.
-They add texture to straight hair and can help define waves and curls for those who have them.
+They add texture to straight hair and can help define waves and light curls for those who have them.

 Is sea salt good for your hair?